Andre-Joe/Andre-Joe.github.io/index.md

 It can help you review materials, answer questions, and explore concepts interactively.

 Feel free to try some prompts like:
-- "what is software engineering?"
+- what is software engineering briefly?
-- "Simply, what is sentiment analysis?"
+- What is LSTM?
-- "What is a for loop in Python?"
+- Simply, what is sentiment analysis?
-- "What is LSTM in short?"
+- What is a while loop in Python?

 <div style="display: flex; flex-direction: column; gap: 0; margin-bottom: 15px; align-items: center;">
   <img src="/assets/chatbot-web.png" alt="University Assistant Chatbot" style="width: 100%; border-radius: 8px; box-shadow: 0 0 5px rgba(0,0,0,0.2);" />